 A fellow named Henry Maine and his traveling companion Andrew Diamond arrived in 1671 in Ipswich from the Isles of Shoals where they had fished and briefly owned a house together.
 The Wharf and the Necks were busy in those early days, and boats were coming and going from the Isles of Shoals, where Ipswich merchants had established a fishing station.
 Diamond prospered in Ipswich, built several wharves, and purchased a profitable fleet of shipping boats in a partnership with Francis Wainwright.
 He died well-respected and quite wealthy.

-Henry Maine, better known as “Harry” turned to plundering wrecked ships for a living, an enterprise he probably practiced before coming to Ipswich.
+Henry Maine, better known as “Harry,” as the questionable legend goes, turned to plundering wrecked ships for a living, an enterprise he may have practiced before coming to Ipswich.
 Such persons were known as “wreckers,” and Harry is said to have been the worst kind, a “mooncusser.”
 On pitch-black nights they would build bonfires on the beaches, causing captains to become confused and go off course.
 Their ships would be dashed apart on the breakers.
 Another technique was to lead a horse along the beach holding a “Judas lantern,” imitating the appearance of ship bobbing in the water.
 Harry and his partners would plunder the wrecks for their cargo, and it was rumored that they would finish off any victims they found still alive.
 The sandbar extending from Plum Island known as the Ipswich bar was the scene of Harry Maine’s hideous crimes.